best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/01_setup.md

 - `Reservation for class, training, workshop` : `Bioinformatics Workshops`
     - **NOTE: This reservation will be available for registered participants only from Oct 26th - Nov 5th 2023, use `Default` in all other cases.**

 Click `Launch` and wait until your session is ready.
-Click `Connect To RStudio Server`, and you will notice a new window will pop up with RStudio.
-When you open up RStudio it will look something like below.
+Click `Connect To RStudio Server`, and a new tab will open with Rstudio.

  ![](images/rstudio.png)